 - Community Engagement: Are community members engaged and participating in the community on a regular basis?

 - Business Objectives: Is the community creating value for the business?

 All three types of metrics are important to different stakeholders in the business.

 You can view it as a 3-step process like this:

 You create content and programming… that fuels an engaged community… that drives business objectives.

-So the point of content and programming isn’t to directly create business value, it’s to create an engaged community that will drive that business value.
+So the point of content and programming is almost never to create business value directly.
+The point of community content and programming is to create an engaged community that will then drive that business value.

 Let’s take a little bit of a deeper look at each of these three levels.

 Content and Programming (C&P)